storybuilder-org/StoryBuilder-Manual/manual.md/StoryBuilder User Manual.md

 There's always a question of how much detail to provide, for characters, problems, settings, etc.  The answer will vary from story to story.
 For example, this is an action-oriented story, so the characterizations aren't quite as important.
 Whether or not they make it to your writing, the more you know about your characters the better.

 ## Creating a Story pt 8 ##
 Having developed the characters better, we can return to the plot.
 So far we have a skeleton plot, created with the Master Plots tool, and have added a couple of specific scenes, an opening scene and a climax.
 Our goal is to replace the rest of the skeleton plot points with specific scenes, not in count but in content and shape.
 Having a beginning and an ending is a good start.
 Every story is a journey.
-Of course, you're not bound to follow the skeleton, but our goal here is to illustrate StoryBuilder's tools.
+Of course, you're not bound to follow the skeleton, but our goal here is to illustrate StoryCAD's tools.

 Let’s return to our opening scene (‘He’s like a ghost’) for a moment. .
 Both scenes and problems are miniature stories in their own right.
 The Scene form contains several tabs, Development and Conflict, that address what might be called ‘intra-scene plotting.’
 Here’s the use of the Development tab: